mmnsports.com

 Pegula, who is now 3-0 against Anisimova following a clay court victory earlier this season, had previously defeated Liudmila Samsonova in last year's final.

-The match saw Pegula take an early break in the first game and lead 5-3 when Anisimova double-faulted to concede the first set.
+The match saw Pegula take an early break in the first game and lead 5-3 when Anisimova -faulted to concede the first set.
 Anisimova rallied in the second set, coming from love-40 down to break Pegula and eventually win the set 6-2.

 The final marked the first time since 2001 that two American women contested Canada's national championship, when Serena Williams defeated Jennifer Capriati.